 Soon after, a xenophobic backlash began to call for the rolling back of benefits granted under IRCA.

 In 1996, the Illegal Immigration Reform and Immigrant Responsibility Act (IIRAIRA) was passed.
 The law went far beyond IRCA’s positive benefits.

 Among IIRAIRA’s harshest effects was the elimination of Suspension of Deportation.

-In its place, Congress inserted Cancellation of Removal, which tightened the requirements for immigrants seeking relief from deportation.
+In its place, Congress inserted Cancellation of Removal For Non-Lawful Permanent Residents.
+This tightened the requirements in immigration court for undocumented immigrants seeking relief from deportation.

 To avoid deportation (now termed “removal”), all undocumented immigrants now had to demonstrate (a) ten years of continuous physical presence in the U.S., (b) good moral character, and (c) “exceptional and extremely unusual hardship” to the immigrant’s U.S. citizen or permanent resident spouse, parent, or child.